-The City of Knoxville is responsible to establish and maintain the funding policy for the System with City Council approval.
+The City of Knoxville is responsible for establishing and maintaining the funding policy for the System with City Council approval.

-An independent "level three" actuarial review was performed by Acuff & Associates for the July 1, 2014 actuarial valuation report prepared by the System's actuary, USI Consulting Group (formerly BPS&M).
+An independent "level three" actuarial review was performed by J.G.
+Gaston & Associates, Inc. for the July 1, 2024 actuarial valuation report prepared by the System's actuary, USI Consulting Group.
 The City established an actuarial audit policy that will require an independent actuarial review for the actuarial valuation report as part of the funding policy procedures at least once in a ten-year period.
-The report by Acuff & Associates, dated January 2, 2015, examined the actuarial methods and assumptions utilized by USI for reasonableness and internal consistency as described in Actuarial Audits Best Practices issued by GFOA.
+The report by J.G.
+Gaston & Associates, Inc., dated December 13, 2024, examined the actuarial methods and assumptions utilized by USI for reasonableness and internal consistency as described in Actuarial Audits Best Practices issued by GFOA.
 The review procedures performed indicated that the actuarial methods and assumptions employed by USI appeared reasonable and internally consistent with prior year reports.